 Learning Performance Consultant

 James has extensive experience in the design and delivery of elearning programmes, especially in accredited environments, built up through international programme and account director roles supported by an MBA and Prince2 project management training.
-His digital learning technology skills cover a broad spectrum of authoring and publishing environments, and he combines these with project management and business development skills in his Saffron role as learning performance consultant.
+His digital learning technology skills cover a broad spectrum of authoring and publishing environments, and he combines these with project management and business development skills.